Rensvandeschoot/Tutorials/Blavaan/Blavaan-Stan-Regression.md

 This tutorial expects:

 - Installation of [STAN](https://mc-stan.org/users/interfaces/rstan) and [Rtools](https://cran.r-project.org/bin/windows/Rtools).
 For more information please see https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started
 - Installation of R packages `rstan`, `lavaan` and `blavaan`.
-This tutorial was made using Blavaan version 0.3.4 and Lavaan version 0.6.3
+This tutorial was made using Blavaan version 0.3.6 and Lavaan version 0.6.4 in R version 3.6.1
 - Basic knowledge of hypothesis testing
 - Basic knowledge of correlation and regression
 - Basic knowledge of [Bayesian](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/) inference